wentout/mnemonica/TypeScript.md

 ```

-And `.define` it is indeed have to typed.
+And `define` it is indeed have to typed.
 And there is almost no way somebody would be glad reading it's interface if it would.
 Therefore it just checks that provided constructor function is `:NewableFunction` and provided typename is `:string`.
 The rest of typing is on your own.
 You can mark `TypeClass` or `typeClassInstance` with necessary type you wish, and you can pass `this` definition argument to newable function.
 Combining all three you will get all necessary typings.

 ```js